Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Polarization synthesizer

 Figure~\ref{fig:polarizationsetup} presents a sketch of the experimental setup for the control of the phase and amplitude of the two orthogonally polarized laser beams, which are spatially combined to synthesize the desired polarization.

-The input beam is split by a beamsplitter (BS) into a reference beam required for the optical phase control and a main beam used to generate the polarization-synthesized beam.
-The main beam is further divided by a polarizing beamsplitter (PBS) into two beams with vertical (V) and horizontal (H) polarization, the intensity and phase of which are independently controlled by two separate acousto-optic modulators (AOMs).
-The superimposition of the two circularly polarized light-field components in Eq.~(\ref{eqn:SynthPolEfield}) is achieved by spatially recombining both linear polarized beams with a Wollaston prism (WP) and subsequently by transforming the linear into circular polarizations using a quarter-wave plate.
+The input beam from a Ti:sapphire laser (MBR 110, Coherent) is split by a beamsplitter (BS) into a reference beam required for the optical phase control and a main beam used to generate the polarization-synthesized beam.
+The main beam is further divided by a polarizing beamsplitter (PBS) into two beams with vertical (V) and horizontal (H) polarization, the intensity and the phase of which are independently controlled by two separate acousto-optic modulators (AOMs).
+The superimposition of the two circularly polarized light-field components in Eq.~(\ref{eqn:SynthPolEfield}) is achieved by spatially recombining both linear polarized beams with a Wollaston prism (WP) and, subsequently, by transforming the linear polarizations into circular ones using a quarter-wave plate.

-We use a feedback control system in order to counteract the effect of thermal drifts, acoustic noise, air turbulence, and laser intensity noise, which cause the amplitudes ($E_\text{R}$ and $E_{L}$) and the phases ($\phi_\text{R}$ and $\phi_{L}$) of the two circularly polarized components to fluctuate.
+We use a feedback control system in order to counteract the effect of thermal drifts, acoustic noise, air turbulence, and laser intensity noise, which cause the amplitudes ($E_\text{R}$ and $E_\text{L}$) and the phases ($\phi_\text{R}$ and $\phi_\text{L}$) of the two circularly polarized components to fluctuate.
 If not properly stabilized, the phase in particular would be strongly affected by sub-wavelength mechanical vibrations of the optical components at the place where the laser beams split into separate AOMs, by the phase noise of the voltage-controlled oscillators (VCOs), and by time-varying thermal stress of the optical fiber after the Wollaston prism.
 Hence, to control both phase and amplitude, we utilize for each light-field component two independent feedback control loops, indicated in Fig.~\ref{fig:polarizationsetup} by the shaded regions, which act on the radio frequency (RF) signal sent to the AOMs.
-The error signals for the control loops are obtained by diverting parts of the polarization-synthesized output beam into two beams using custom coated (\SI{12}{\percent} reflectivity for both polarizations) pickup plates (PP) (Altechna).
+The error signals for the control loops are obtained by diverting parts of the polarization-synthesized output beam into two beams using custom-coated (\SI{12}{\percent} reflectivity for both polarizations) pickup plates (PP) (Altechna).